 HOPE Partnership is a non-profit organization dedicated to developing

-affordable workforce housing opportunities in Southern Middlesex County.
+affordable workforce housing opportunities in Middlesex County and along the shoreline.

 Established in 2003 with the support of the United Way to address the shortage of affordable workforce housing in our area, HOPE is focused on finding housing solutions for low-income people who suffer disproportionately from the housing crisis.